 - Will your overlanding vehicle double as your daily driver?
 Consider the ride quality and everyday functionality.

 - Are you handy or do you like the idea of frequent appointments with the mechanic?
-If not, prioritize reliability.
+If not, make sure to prioritize reliability.

 - Never purchase any vehicle without getting a full inspection from an experienced mechanic.

-If you have never gone camping or overlanding, choose the lowest cost solutions.
+If you have never gone camping or overlanding, opt for the lowest-cost solutions.
 You can then make improvements and upgrades as you become more familiar with your camping style.
 In fact, while people will hype up the heavy mods on social media, the travelers we all truly respect are the adventurers with the simplest and most minimalistic setups.

-With this in mind, build out your initial camping gear and overlanding mods by answering these important questions:
+With this in mind, build out your initial camping gear and overlanding mods by using these important questions as a guide:

 - Where will I sleep?